dotnet/docs-aspire/docs/community-toolkit/hosting-sql-database-projects.md

        .WithReference(sql);
 ```

-Now when you run your .NET Aspire AppHost project you will see the SQL Database Project being published to the specified SQL Server.
+Now when you run your .NET Aspire app host project you see the SQL Database Project being published to the specified SQL Server.

 ### Local .dacpac file support